bradsaucier/oparch-directive/README.md

 This repository is the software design directive for *Draw It or Lose It*.
 It was written with the same mindset used to plan real-world operations: precision, clarity, and no room for ambiguity.

+To orient the reader, this document is intentionally structured like a military operational order.
+The design philosophy behind it is rooted in deliberate planning, tactical clarity, and execution without ambiguity.

 The mission: expand The Gaming Room's Android-only title into a scalable, cross-platform deployment that reaches web, desktop, and mobile users while maintaining speed, synchronization, and security.

 ---